syncfusion-content/windowsforms-docs/WindowsForms/PercentTextBox/Appearance-Settings.md

-> Note: The ReadOnly property must be set to 'True' for the above setting to take effect.
+N> The ReadOnly property must be set to 'True' for the above setting to take effect.

 The methods associated with the above properties are given below.